HCPS-OTIS/tools/templates/chromebooks.md

 Screen has known black spot defect.
 Replacing under SITM-3169.

 Screen not displaying
 Screen not displaying an image.
-I have reseated the battery and video cable, but screen still shows nothing.
+Reseated battery and video cables.

-Touch Screen
-Device touchscreen isn't working or is malfunctioning.
-I have reseated the battery and LCD Panel but the touchscreen still isn't working properly.

-Hinge
-Screen is working fine on the device, but the hinge is making the plastic pop around the screen.
-I have looked at the hardware and it looks to be a hinge malfunction.

 ## charge